Technical Assistance Advisory SPED 2012-2

 The district must have sufficient, reliable, and accurate data to decide on a case-by-case basis whether a specific pattern of removals constitutes a change of placement.
 If the district determines that a change of placement will result (or has resulted) due to the removal(s), then it must conduct a 'manifestation determination'1 to determine if the behavior(s) that resulted in the removals was either caused by, or directly related to the student's disability, or whether the district failed to implement the IEP with fidelity.
 Depending on the answers to these inquiries, different procedures, as well as responsibilities and authority, apply.

 Data on removal should be reviewed on a regular basis to determine whether particular students are experiencing frequent removals and, if so, to design appropriate interventions based on the student's programmatic and instructional needs.
-ESE has developed and included with this advisory a self-assessment inventory to assist districts in reviewing policies, practices and procedures.
+DESE has developed and included with this advisory a self-assessment inventory to assist districts in reviewing policies, practices and procedures.

 B. SIMS and SSDR

-Note that districts continue to report suspension data to ESE through the Student Information Management System (SIMS) and the School Safety and Discipline Report (SSDR).2 In recent years, ESE has reviewed and analyzed suspension and other discipline data during program reviews and school improvement activities and learned that more clarity in reporting definitions would greatly improve the accuracy and usefulness of the data.
+Note that districts continue to report suspension data to DESE through the Student Information Management System (SIMS) and the School Safety and Discipline Report (SSDR).2 In recent years, DESE has reviewed and analyzed suspension and other discipline data during program reviews and school improvement activities and learned that more clarity in reporting definitions would greatly improve the accuracy and usefulness of the data.
 The following table outlines current definitions of in-school suspension (ISS) and out-of-school suspension (OSS) that generally apply to reporting removals to ESE.
 The bolded or italicized language in the definitions is discussed in greater detail in the next section.

 |Student Information Management System (SIMS)